Deeksha-602/Longest-Compound-word-25/README.md

-### Compound Word Detection Using Trie (Java Implementation)
+### Word Composition Problem Using Trie (Java Implementation)

 # Problem Statement
-This program detects compound words from a given input file.
-A compound word is formed by concatenating two or more valid words from the file.
-The input file contains one word per line, sorted in alphabetical order.
+The problem statement is available in the [Exercise Fresher Word Problem](https://github.com/your-username/Longest-Compound-word-25/blob/main/Exercise_Fresher_Word_Problem.pdf) file.

 # Algorithm
 • Efficient Trie Construction: Read words from the file and insert them into a Trie for optimized lookup and prefix matching.